Quick overview:

 The background color of the symbol fonts must be transparent

-To make the blocks behind the symbol fonts finally disappear, all you have to do is carry out the following tip: Transparent icons
+To make sure that the blocks behind the symbol fonts finally disappear, all you have to do is perform the following tip: Transparent icons

-Once you have applied everything as described, you should be standing in front of your long-awaited transparent desktop, which shows off the true splendor of your wallpaper.
+After you have applied everything as described, you should be standing in front of your long-awaited transparent desktop, which allows the true splendor of your wallpaper to come into its own.

 NOTE FOR NEW PUBLICATION: This article was produced by Sandro Villinger and comes from the Windows Tweaks archive, which has been built up since the late 1990s.